 However, based on the the text, it does not appear that the author of Northanger Abbey feels any sympathy for popular uprisings, or assumes that her readers would, either.

-Next post, more on Pride & Prejudice--is it anti-nobility?
+Previous post: Secret Radical Redux Next post: more on Pride and Prejudice--is it anti-nobility?

 In the final book of my Mansfield Trilogy, some of my main characters are caught up in the chaos and tragedy of the Peterloo Massacre when an unprofessional militia attacked a peaceful protest.
 Click here for more about my books.